AwsSG/empowered/README.md

 ---
 ## Credits

+* [Pete Docter](https://en.wikipedia.org/wiki/Pete_Docter) for creating such a wonderful film "Inside Out", which inspired us to choose the main characters from his creation as main theme of our project.
 * [ColorSpace](https://mycolor.space/?hex=%230494EC&sub=1) for providing a myriad of color scheme to choose from as we did;
+* [Code And Create channel](https://www.youtube.com/watch?v=o1yMqPyYeAo&t=1299s0) for givind us the inspiration to use single month calendar representation in this project;
 * [pngfind](https://pngfind.com/) for providing a myriad of images to choose from as we did;
 * [Heroku](https://dashboard.heroku.com/) for providing a platform to deploy our project;
 * [MongoDB](https://www.mongodb.com/) for providing a database to store our data;